 Time pressures had the strongest link to anger, especially low-grade versions termed "feelings of annoyance," the study found.

 Those who were under financial strain tended to report higher levels of anger, a connection that could be particularly important in today's flagging economy, Schieman noted.
 The financial influence tended to be stronger among women and younger adults.

-Financial pressures are also a connection to anger that I see regularly -- although this doesn't mean just men who are struggling financially have anger management problems.
+Financial pressures are also a connection to anger that I see regularly -- although this doesn't mean it’s just men who are struggling financially who have anger management problems.
 Many financially successful men struggle with anger due to the job pressures that come with their success.
 Contrary to the research, my experience hasn't shown financial pressures to be a stronger influence on women than men, but actually the opposite.

-If you're a man working on anger management, be on the lookout for these anger triggers for men: Time pressures, wanting to have control, job pressures, and your relationship with your wife and children.
+If you're a man working on anger management, be on the lookout for these anger triggers for men:

 What do you think of these triggers?

 Editor’s note: This post was originally published January 05, 2010 and has been updated with new information for accuracy and comprehensiveness.